memN0ps/redlotus-rs/README.md

 ![poc_win11_driver_mapper.png](./images/poc_win11_driver_mapper.png)

-Note: You may have to change the signature of the hooked `bootmgfw.efi` and `winload.efi` functions depending on your Windows build and version.
+Note: You may have to change the signature of the hooked `bootmgfw.efi` and `winload.efi` functions depending on your Windows build and version, as well as the .data function pointer signature in `ntoskrnl.exe`

 ## Credits / References / Thanks / Motivation